A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Case Study

-\item \emph{Global Bipartite Matching Dispatcher (GBM)} - This controller solves the bipartite problem to match available vehicles with customer request.
-The bipartite problem is solved using the Hungarian algorithm \cite{Kuhn1955Hungarian}.
+\item \emph{Global Bipartite Matching Dispatcher (GBM)} - This controller solves the bipartite problem to match available vehicles with customer request using the Hungarian algorithm \citep{Kuhn1955Hungarian}.
 The cost of matching a request with a vehicle is the distance between them.
 The controller does simply react to the current demand and does not perform any rebalancing. \end{itemize}

 A comparison of the performance, pickup time and distance driven, for different control algorithms as a function of fleet size can be seen in \cref{fig:fleetwait,fig:fleetdist}.
 It is apparent that the best performing algorithm in terms of wait time is the MPC-Oracle, which is expected.
-However, the best performing causal algorithm is the CCMPC with only a few seconds more mean and median pickup time.
-The mean pickup time for CCMPC is $24\%$ lower then the GBM, which is the worst performing algorithm in terms of pickup time.
+However, for a fleet size of 300 vehicles the best performing causal algorithm is the CCMPC with only a few seconds more mean and median pickup time (see \cref{fig:fleetwait}).
+For a fleet size of 300 vehicles the mean pickup time for CCMPC is $24\%$ lower then the GBM (see \cref{tab:waittime}), which is the worst performing algorithm in terms of pickup time.
 This is also expected since GBM is a reactive algorithm.
-The MPC-fixed is performing well in terms of pickup time and have a 19 seconds longer mean pickup time compared to CCMPC, see \cref{tab:waittime}.
+The MPC-fixed is performing well in terms of pickup time and have a 19 seconds longer mean pickup time compared to CCMPC (see \cref{tab:waittime}).
 However, the MPC-Fixed have a rebalancing distance that is 2764 km more than CCMPC.
 Since the fixed demand prediction is not accurate a lot of vehicles will unnecessarily be rebalanced.
+When the fleet size is above 300 vehicles the performance of MPC-Oracle, CCMPC and MPC-fixed in terms of pickup time is similar because a large fleet size compensates for a bad controller as the MPC-Fixed.
+A lot of vehicles can be rebalanced without affecting the pickup-time since there is an oversupply of vehicles in the system.
+Therefore, the mean and median pickup-time is similar but the total distance driven is still more for the MPC-Fixed.
+From an operator's perspective, it is desired to keep the fleet size as low as possible because of cost savings.
+Therefore, a fleet size of 300 vehicles seems to be optimal in terms of cost and performance (see \cref{fig:fleetwait,fig:fleetdist}).